qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/website/case_studies/tanzania_udzungwa.rst

 Introduction
 ============

-Working in southern Tanzania, the Udzungwa Elephant Project (UEP) is using Quantum GIS for its training in wildlife research and conservation.
+Working in southern Tanzania, the Udzungwa Elephant Project (UEP) is using QGIS for its training in wildlife research and conservation.
 In February 2012, it held a two-day workshop for the Ecology and Protection (anti-poaching) staff of the Udzungwa Mountains National Park, along with members of the Udzungwa Ecological Monitoring Centre.

 About the Training
 ==================